Chia-Network/website/webroot/faq/faq.md

 + <b>Q: Where is Chia development now?</b>

 A: No code has been written yet.
 A bunch of mathematical primitives have been worked out and are working their way towards publication.
-I'm hiring programmers right now and coding will begin soon.
+We're hiring programmers right now and coding will begin soon.
+An existing and highly technical paper regarding proofs of space and avoiding Hellman's time-memory trade-off is <a href = "https://eprint.iacr.org/2017/893">available</a>.